No.1515 Fengnan East Road, Taizhou, China

 Air-cooled compressor requirements

-Air-cooled screw compressors require sufficient cooling air and space to provide adequate airflow.
-Improper planning can lead to problems with temperature regulation in commercial facilities.
-Businesses can experience equipment failure and unplanned downtime if the compressor room gets too hot.
+Air-cooled compressors require sufficient cooling air and space to provide adequate airflow.
+Insufficient inlet or discharge space can cause temperature regulation issues that result in nuisance shutdowns or equipment failures, leading to unplanned downtime if the compressor room gets too hot.

 To protect your equipment and continue your workflow, install ductwork from both sides of the compressor so air can circulate throughout the space.
-You can also use the heat from the vents to heat your commercial space in winter.
 If your business needs more space for additional equipment, setting up a water-cooled compressor is best.

 Water-cooled compressor requirements

-Water-cooled screw compressors require high-quality cooling water to function.
-If you get your water from a lake, ocean, well, or river, you need cooling towers and closed-loop systems to filter the water and prolong the system’s life.
+Water-cooled compressors require high-quality cooling water to function.
+If you get your water from a lake, ocean, well, or river, you need cooling towers and a closed-loop system to filter the water, protect water quality, and prolong the system’s life.

 Unless your building already has this equipment, you will need to include the cost of purchasing, installing, and maintaining this new machine and the water-cooled compressor.
 If you have a closed-loop cooling system on the site, ensure it can accommodate your water-cooled compressor before installing it.